Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Davis drew on his own childhood in rural Oregon; the novel is celebrated for its authentic depiction of Pacific Northwest pioneer life and its earthy, vernacular storytelling style.
+Davis drew on his own childhood in rural Oregon.
+The novel earns praise for its authentic depiction of Pacific Northwest pioneer life and its earthy, vernacular storytelling style.